ortensa-adhamidhi/labiq/README.md

   that drive day-to-day operational decisions: TAT vs. target, sample acceptance/rejection, approval automation rate, and workload distribution.
-- **Row-level security** implemented so a single published data source powers all three access tiers — no duplicated dashboards, no manual per-branch exports.
+- **Row-level security** implemented so a single published data source powers all three access tiers, with no duplicated dashboards and no manual per-branch exports.
 - TAT tracked at both a daily and hourly resolution (heatmap views) to surface bottlenecks that a daily average would hide.
 - Rejection analysis broken out by reason *and* referring source, so branches can